 Under the CRS, we are required to determine where you are "tax resident" (this will usually be where you are liable to pay income or corporate taxes).
 We will base this on information we have already or we may ask you for additional details.

-If you are tax resident outside the country where you bank then we may be required to provide details, including information relating to your accounts, to the national tax authority in the country where the account is held.
-They may then share that information with the tax authority of the country (or countries) where you are tax resident.
+If you are tax resident outside the country/jurisdiction where you bank then we may be required to provide details, including information relating to your accounts, to the national tax authority in the country/jurisdiction where the account is held.
+They may then share that information with the tax authority of the country/jurisdiction (or countries/jurisdictions) where you are tax resident.

 Who is affected?

 Whether you are an individual customer or you have a business relationship with us, the CRS may affect you.
 The impact will depend on factors such as:

 - the type of account or product you hold with us

 - where you live or operate as a business